gregorio-project/hyphen-la/patterns/generation/README.md

 #### Adjectives und declinable numerals

-Adjectives are either comparable (*longus, longior, longissimus*) or incomparable (*ūnicus*).
+Adjectives are either comparable (e.g. *longus, longior, longissimus*) or incomparable (e.g. *ūnicus*).
 Declinable numerals and incomparable adjectives are similar, but numerals do not have adverbs.

 - `AC3`/`AI3` – comparable/incomparable adjective with three endings; the first